Real Forms of the Complex Neumann System: Real Roots of Polynomial $U_{\cal S}(\lambda)$: Conclusion

-In the other two cases ((a) and (c)), our results do not allow to exactly determine the roots $b_{1}$ and $b_{2}$ of characteristic polynomial.
-We can not even perceive whether the roots $b_{1}$ and $b_{2}$ are real. \\
+Taking into account the explanation of the topology of the level manifolds in \cite{Vanhaecke} (pages 86-89) the results above can be summarized.
+In the case (a)(iii) the Arnold-Liouville level set is isomorphic to a cylinder, in the case (c)(iii) the Arnold-Liouville level set is isomorphic to a torus.
+In all other cases the Arnold-Liouville level set is isomorphic to a disc with one hole.

 But there are still some outstanding issues.
 How does the position of roots determine a subset in ${\cal H}_{\cal S}^{2}$ and vice versa?
-Can we answer the questions in Introduction for some other case or in general?
-For a further study, the authors propose the consider of the case $n=3$ first, to find out if there is any possibility to determined the signs of coefficients in a systems matrices.
+Can we answer the questions asked in Introduction for some other case or in general? { One can find the positive solution$(q_1^2,q_2^2,...,g_{n+1}^2)$ of the linear system and investigate correspondence between the position of roots $\lambda_1,\lambda_2,\ldots,\lambda_n$ and the separated part of the Hamiltonian system's phase space.} For a further study, the authors propose to consider the case $n=3$ first, to find out if there is any possibility to determine the signs of coefficients in a systems matrices.
 And perhaps to perceive whether the determination of the signs can be generalized to systems of arbitrary dimensions.